VentGrey/Epitaph/README.md

 - Erina the cat, Camel, Steven Wilson and King Crimson wallpapers were made by [AreliSuleima](https://github.com/arelisuleima).
 - The Orchid wallpaper is a personal modification I made based on the "Orchid" album from the band *Opeth*
 - Added wallpapers taken from [Linkin Park - Lost](https://www.youtube.com/watch?v=7NK_JOkuSVY) music video.
+- Catppucchin variants of wallpapers extracted from Alcest & Camel

 Credits are too long, see the copyright notice below for full credit.